open-switch/opx-build/README.md

 # OPX Build

-This repository contains build information for OpenSwitch OPX Base.
+This repository contains build information for OpenSwitch OPX.

-If you would like to download binaries instead, see [Install OPX Base on Dell ON Series platforms][install-docs].
+If you would like to download binaries instead, see [Install OPX on Dell EMC ON Series platforms][install-docs].

 ## Quick start